ethereum/ethereum-org-website/docs/deploy-and-review-process.md

 ### Feature and bug fixes

 Any new feature correlated to an approved issue or bug fix is high-priority.
 Similar to translators, code contributors dedicate a large amount of their time to improving [ethereum.org](http://ethereum.org) as a resource and addressing their efforts quickly is desirable.
-All bug fixes should be handled swiftly, but new features that were not discussed, requested or approved do fall under this timeline.
+All bug fixes should be handled swiftly, but new features that were not discussed, requested or approved do not fall under this timeline.

 **Timeline:** Features or bug fixes should be reviewed within 1-12 days.
 In the case of bugs, more severe bugs will be reviewed more promptly.